dhairyadwivedi/ai-news-reader/README.md

 # Voice-controlled News Reporter

 In addition to news, you can also ask for weather.
+A live version of the application can be found here - [Live](https://voice-news-reader.netlify.app)

 ## Voice Commands

 For news:

 `Get me the latest news`

 For weather (make sure to say a city name):

 `What's the weather like in Berlin`

 For news on a particular topic: